chrisglein/chrisglein.github.io/heist/new-rules.md

 6. Prepare

 ### 1. EVALUATE SKILL
-An obstacle will test one or more of your skills.
-Each of your skills has a score, which is the sum of the icons on your identity card and all assist and trick cards that have been added to your identity card.
+An <span class="obstacle">Obstacle</span> will test one or more of your skills.
+Each of your skills has a score, which is the sum of the icons on your identity card and all <span class="assist">Assist</span> and <span class="trick">Trick</span> cards that have been added to your identity card.

-If an obstacle is testing multiple skills, add the score of all skills indicated.
+If an <span class="obstacle">Obstacle</span> is testing multiple skills, add the score of all skills indicated.

-<mark>TODO: For “or” choice obstacles do you choose up front (before assists) or at the end?
+<mark>TODO: For “or” choice <span class="obstacle">Obstacles</span> do you choose up front (before assists) or at the end?
 Or is it just whichever is higher, no choice required?</mark>

 ### 2. GET HELP
-Each other player has an opportunity to play an Assist card to help the current player.
-They simultaneously reveals either nothing or an Assist card to commit from their hand to the upcoming test.
+Each other player has an opportunity to play an <span class="assist">Assist</span> card to help the current player.
+They simultaneously reveals either nothing or an <span class="assist">Assist</span> card to commit from their hand to the upcoming test.

 <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assist.png"/> <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assistReward.png"/>

-Assist cards may modify the test result if they include a number in a circle.
+<span class="assist">Assist</span> cards may modify the test result if they include a number in a circle.
 They may also modify the bag contents or have other effects.
 These are all resolved prior to making the test, in a clockwise order.
-Leave the Assist card in front of the player who committed them until the test is completed.
+Leave the <span class="assist">Assist</span> card in front of the player who committed them until the test is completed.

-<mark>You may only commit an assist card if your player pawn is at the location of the active job marker.
+<mark>You may only commit an <span class="assist">Assist</span> card if your player pawn is at the location of the active job marker.
 You may discard one card to move your pawn to the active player's location.
-You only need to pay this cost after assist cards are revealed.
-If you cannot pay this cost (you have no more cards in your hand) then your committed assist card is discarded.</mark>
+You only need to pay this cost after <span class="assist">Assist</span> cards are revealed.
+If you cannot pay this cost (you have no more cards in your hand) then your committed <span class="assist">Assist</span> card is discarded.</mark>

 ### 3. DRAW TOKENS
-Then you draw 2 tokens from the bag and without looking at them place them on the table.
+Draw 2 tokens from the bag and without looking at them place them on the table.

 ### 4. PLAY TRICKS

 <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trick.png"/> <img class="card" alt="trick card" style="max-width: 150px" src="new-rulebook/trickReward.png"/>

-At this time you (and only you) may play any number of Trick cards to modify the token results.
-These could involve flipping tokens, adding additional tokens, or any number of effects.
+At this time you (and only you) may play any number of <span class="trick">Trick</span> cards to modify the token results.
+These could involve flipping tokens (to change which modifier value is showing), drawing additional tokens, or any number of effects.

 ### 5. RESOLVE
-Add the revealed modifiers from tokens and assist cards to your skill score.
-If the sum is less than the target number for that skill you have <strong>failed</strong> the Obstacle.
+Add the revealed modifiers showing on all tokens and committed <span class="assist">Assist</span> cards to your skill score.
+If the sum is less than the target number for that skill you <strong>failed</strong>.
 Otherwise you <strong>succeeded</strong>.

 The drawn tokens remain in front of you until the end of the round.

 #### FAILURE
-- Apply the "failure" effect of the Obstacle (if any).
+- Apply the "failure" effect of the <span class="obstacle">Obstacle</span> (if any).
-- Unless the Obstacle says it is “Mandatory”, returrn the Obstacle card to the game box.
+- Unless the <span class="obstacle">Obstacle</span> says it is <mark>“Mandatory”</mark>, return the <span class="obstacle">Obstacle</span> card to the game box.
-- Discard any assist cards that were played.
+- Discard any <span class="assist">Assist</span> cards that were played.
-- If you played a Trick card that has a score (cheese) value, add it to your score pile.
+- If you played a <span class="trick">Trick</span> card that has a score (cheese) value, add it to your score pile.
-- You may use the “Failure” (bottom) effect of one Trick card you played or of a Trick card from your hand.
+- You may use the “Failure” (bottom) effect of one <span class="trick">Trick</span> card you played or of a <span class="trick">Trick</span> card from your hand.
 These are added to your identity card to upgrade your skills.
-- Discard any other played Trick cards.
+- Discard any other played <span class="trick">Trick</span> cards.

 #### SUCCESS
-- Apply the "success" effect of the Obstacle (if any).
+- Apply the "success" effect of the <span class="obstacle">Obstacle</span> (if any).
-- Add the Obstacle card to your score pile.
+- Add the <span class="obstacle">Obstacle</span> card to your score pile.
-- All players who played assist cards with a score (cheese) value adds their assist card to their score pile.
+- All players who played <span class="assist">Assist</span> cards with a score (cheese) value adds their <span class="assist">Assist</span> card to their score pile.
-- Any player who played an assist card with a “Success” (bottom) effect adds that card to their identity card.
+- Any player who played an <span class="assist">Assist</span> card with a “Success” (bottom) effect adds that card to their identity card.
 These will upgrade their skills.
-- Discard any played Trick cards.
+- Discard any played <span class="trick">Trick</span> cards.

 ### 6. PREPARE
 You draw resource cards from the deck until you have 5 cards in your hand.